ecemecemk/HoliLoc/README.md

 * Change the indicated arguments for your task.

 * --target_protein: UniProt ID of target protein.
-* --image_path: Path of png file of protein confocal microscopy image.
+* --image_path: Path of png or jpg file of protein confocal microscopy image.
 * --holiloc_model_path: Path of HoliLoc model h5 file which is inside the downloaded file.
 * --sequence_embeddings_path: Path of sequence_embeddings_all_proteins.h5 file which is inside the downloaded file.
 * --ppi_embeddings_path: Path of human_ppı_embeddings_all_proteins.csv file which is inside the downloaded file.